gfelipe099/debian-fpi/README.md

 # debian-fpi
-A modified version of archfi for Debian, which I called Debian Fast Post-Installer, or Debian FPI, where you can install a desktop enviroment (currently GNOME and KDE Plasma); tools, drivers, applications and the ability to setup virtualization stuff.
+A modified version of archfi for Debian, which I called Debian Fast Post-Installer, or Debian FPI, where you can install a desktop enviroment (currently GNOME and KDE Plasma); tools, drivers, applications, fix common issues and/or setup virtualization capabilities.

+**All of the packages are delivered within Debian main repository only, 'contrib' and 'non-free' repositories were removed from this open-source edition.**

 ## Statement before using Debian FPI
 There are a few requirements which you have to do in order to use this script correctly or to even make it work correctly (this may change in the future):